Bounds for Algebraic Gossip on Graphs

 \begin{itemize}

-\item\textbf{Asynchronous time model.} At every timeslot, a node selected independently and uniformly at random takes an action and a single pair of nodes communicates\footnote{Alternately, this model can be seen as each node has a clock which ticks at the times of a rate 1 Poisson process and there is a total $n$ clock ticks per round \cite{Boyd2006Randomized}.}.
-In this model there is no guarantee that a node will be selected exactly once in a round; nodes can be selected several times or not at all.
+\item\textbf{Asynchronous time model.} At every timeslot, a node selected independently and uniformly at random takes an action (determined by a Gossip Algorithm) and a single pair of nodes communicates.\footnote{Alternately, this model can be seen as each node having a clock that ticks at the times of a rate 1 Poisson process and there is a total of $n$ clock ticks per round \cite{Boyd2006Randomized}.} In this model there is no guarantee that a node will be selected exactly once in a round; nodes can be selected several times or not at all.

-\item\textbf{Synchronous time model.} At every round, a random permutation of the nodes is selected uniformly and timeslots in the round are taken by nodes according to their order in the permutation.
-At each timeslot, a single pair of nodes communicates.
-The model guarantees that during $n$ consecutive timeslots each node will be selected exactly once.